 We feel that these words of John Paul II fully express what we would like to do.
 You will judge if we have succeeded in approximating them.
 Wa-’llāhu al-mustaʿān, and God is the One we invoke for help.

-Here you can find the first three episodes:
+Here you can find the first six episodes:

-Stay tuned, we are working on three more videos!
+Stay tuned, we are working on one more video!

 Oasis International Foundation,